seandjones92/Aria-Config-Docker-Lab/README.md

 ## Factory reset

-To reset your lab to a "like new" state:
+To reset your lab to a "like new" state run `./reset.sh`.

-- `docker compose down`
-- `./reset.sh`
-- `docker compose up -d`